Statistic round up: contactless payments

 Related Posts

-Sally Falvey has worked in online fundraising for over 10 years, and is the Head of B2B Marketing at JustGiving.
+Sally Falvey has worked in online fundraising for over 10 years, and is the Head of Growth Marketing at JustGiving.
 She’s passionate about helping all charities use the latest technology to be more efficient and raise more money.